Skip to menu Skip to content Skip to footer

 Careers

-If you’re thinking about what’s next for you professionally, the Master of Business Administration is likely on your radar already.
+If you’re thinking about how to take the next step in your career, the Master of Business Administration is likely already on your radar.
 But with the time and financial investment involved, it’s natural to ask: is the MBA worth it?

-For a more in-depth answer, we asked some of our MBA alumni to discuss the career goals they were able to achieve with their degree and what made the UQ MBA worth it for them.
+We asked some of our graduates to share the career goals they achieved thanks to the program and what made the UQ MBA worth it for them.
 They told us the program:

-• equipped them with the tools to pivot their careers in new directions
+• equipped them with the tools to pivot their careers in new directions, including consulting

 Is an MBA worth it?
 8 career goals you can achieve with a UQ MBA

-Doug Sheridan started the MBA to gain new skills to help him transition out of the defence force.
+Another example is Doug Sheridan, who started the MBA to gain new skills to help him transition out of the defence force.

 Doug Sheridan